ashejim/C964/_build/html/_sources/task1.md

 **What are the common reasons for task 1 being returned?**

 1. No instructor signature on the approval form.
 You need to send it to us and get a signature *before* submitting it to Assessments.
 2. Both or neither box is marked on the waiver form.
 Mark one and only one box.
-See the [waiver form instructions](task1:waiver).
+See the [waiver form instructions](task1:waiver)

+Note, the waiver form is **only** required if your project is based upon or included restricted information.
+Task 1 *B: Capstone Release Form*, passes automatically if no waiver form is submitted, i.e., the waiver is only needed if it's needed.

 **How many attempts are allowed for each task?**